-- Example 11.26. $\blacktriangleright$ (Berry) CL-calculus extended at rules $FABx \rightarrow C, FBxA \rightarrow C, FxAB \rightarrow C$ is orthogonal, non-left-normal.
+- Example 11.26.
+(Berry) CL-calculus extended by rules $FABx \rightarrow C, FBxA \rightarrow C, FxAB \rightarrow C$ is orthogonal, non-left-normal.
 Which argument does one choose for the reduction of FMNL?
 Each argument can be evaluated to A resp.
-B, however this is undecidable in CL. - ► Consider $or(true, x) \rightarrow true, or(x, true) \rightarrow true + CL.$ Parallel evaluation seems to be necessary!
+B, however this is undecidable in CL. - Consider or(true, x) → true, or(x, true) → true + CL.
+Parallel evaluation seems to be necessary!